 - I accept payment by cash on the day of the appointment; please ensure you bring the exact amount, as change is often unavailable.

-- I will accept payment by bank transfer in special circumstances, by arrangement only.
+- I will accept payment by bank transfer in advance of the session, in special circumstances, by arrangement only.

 - I reserve the right to charge a reduced rate for clients in financial difficulty.